cshort4403/DevCon1/Game Design Documentation.md

 **Chris**
 - Merge portal placement into main and create testing logic branch to bring it all together
 - Fixed bug where portals were not deleting.
+- Portals place properly but there is a bug moving the player.